 The focus of this course is to provide a first positive middle school experience with art and to study the visual culture of Africa, Egypt and the Middle East.
-Various art mediums will be explored-such as: drawing, painting, sculpture, ceramics, papier-mâché sculpture, and mask making.
-Students will gain basic skills in these areas while creating fun and interesting projects, such as hollow Nkisi figures, contemporary African masks, and Egyptian canopic jars.
+Various art mediums will be explored-such as: drawing, painting, sculpture, ceramics, papier-mâché sculpture, and weaving.
+Students will gain basic skills in these areas while creating fun and interesting projects, such as yarn weaving, contemporary masks inspired by the traditions of African masks, and Egyptian canopic jars.
 Students will also learn and apply the elements of art and other art making techniques to help enhance artistic abilities.